valkey-io/valkey-doc/docs/management/scaling.md

 114 lost writes (`INCR` commands that are not remembered by the cluster).

-This program is much more interesting as a test case, so we'll use it to test the Redis Cluster failover.
+This program is much more interesting as a test case, so we'll use it to test the Valkey Cluster failover.

 #### Test the failover